Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

+- This season, Marcus Smart has made 4.1 shots from the floor per game, which accounts for 7.2% of his team's total makes.

+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's tries from beyond the arc.

-- The Heat are the second-best defensive team in the league, allowing 109.8 points per game.
+- The Heat are the second-best defensive team in the league, conceding 109.8 points per game.

-- The Heat are the 14th-ranked squad in the league, allowing 25.6 assists per contest.
+- Conceding 25.6 assists per game, the Heat are the 14th-ranked team in the league.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per game.
+- Looking at 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.

 Marcus Smart vs. the Heat